DelazJ/QGIS-Documentation/docs/documentation_guidelines/first_contribution.rst

    syntax, depending on your changes, you may need to rely on the :ref:`writing guidelines <QGIS-documentation-guidelines>`.

 #.
+When you are happy with the modifications you wanted to add to the file,
-When you finish, make a short comment about your changes and click on
+   press :guilabel:`Commit changes...`, add a short comment explaining your changes.
+   You can also provide a more detailed explanation, if necessary.
-   :guilabel:`Propose changes`.
-This will generate a new `branch
+#.
+Press :guilabel:`Propose changes`; this will generate a new `branch
    <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches>`_
-   (``patch-xxx``) in your repository.

-#.
-After you click on :guilabel:`Propose changes`, github will navigate to
-   the :guilabel:`Comparing changes` page.
+   (``patch-xxx``) in your repository and the web browser will open the :guilabel:`Comparing changes` page.

    * If you're done making changes, skip to :ref:`Compare changes <compare_changes>` in the :ref:`Share your changes via Pull Request <sharing_changes>` section below.